Cyprus Airways (1947–2015): 1974

-At the start of the Turkish invasion of Cyprus in 1974, the attack on Nicosia airport caught all five of Cyprus Airways aircraft on the ground.
-Of the four Tridents stranded at Nicosia International Airport one was destroyed by Turkish Air force rocket fire and wreckage of its tail still exists at that airport and one was damaged by small arms fire remaining in the same position today as it did in 1974.
-The two other Tridents were only lightly damaged by small arms fire and were flown out of Nicosia by British Airways engineers to the United Kingdom in 1977.
+At the start of the Turkish invasion of Cyprus on July 20, 1974, the attack on Nicosia airport caught all five of Cyprus Airways aircraft on the ground.
+Of the four Tridents parked at Nicosia International Airport one was destroyed by Turkish Air Force rocket fire (and wreckage of the tail is still there) and one was damaged by small arms fire remaining in the same position it was in that day of 1974.
+The two other Tridents were only lightly damaged by small arms fire and were flown out by British Airways engineers to the United Kingdom in 1977.
 The team from British Airways was assisted by a British Army team from the UN Peace Keeping (UNFICYP) REME Workshop based in Nicosia.

 They used their 6x6 Leyland Recovery vehicle to remove the tail section of one of the destroyed planes and to lift the repaired engines into place.
 When the Tridents flew out (the Turks would not give permission for test flights, once they took off they were not allowed to return) they were the first planes to use the runway since U Thant flew in and out on a UN flight.
-One of these is at the Imperial War Museum Duxford, England, although it has been returned to its original BEA livery.
+One of these aircraft is at the Imperial War Museum Duxford, England, although it was repainted its original BEA livery.
 Also flown out was the company's BAC1-11 which was claimed by the insurers of the lessor, Court-Line, which had gone bankrupt.
-That aircraft returned to Cyprus Airways in 1978 and served with the company until 1995.
+That aircraft returned to Cyprus Airways in 1978 and stayed with the company until 1995.